Chart Color Schemes

 Marcoola has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Marcoola's population, as of November 2025, is estimated at approximately 3,581 people.
-This figure represents a growth of 226 individuals since the 2021 Census, which recorded a population of 3,355.
-AreaSearch, after examining the latest ERP data release by the ABS in June 2024 and validating three new addresses, estimated the resident population at 3,562.
-This results in a density ratio of 245 persons per square kilometer.
-Marcoola's growth rate of 6.7% since the Census places it within 2.1 percentage points of its SA3 area's growth rate of 8.8%.
-Overseas migration contributed approximately 93.0% of the overall population gains in recent periods.
+Marcoola's population, as of November 2025, is estimated at around 3734 people.
+This figure reflects an increase of 379 individuals since the 2021 Census, which reported a population of 3355 people in Marcoola (SA2).
+The change is inferred from AreaSearch's estimation of the resident population as 3711 following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
+This level of population results in a density ratio of 255 persons per square kilometer, indicating significant space per person and potential room for further development.
+Marcoola's growth rate of 11.3% since the 2021 census exceeded both the SA3 area (8.0%) and the non-metro area, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 93.0% of overall population gains during recent periods for Marcoola (SA2).

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future population trends suggest lower quartile growth for national regional areas.
-The suburb of Marcoola is expected to grow by 146 persons to the year 2041, reflecting an overall increase of 2.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future population trends, lower quartile growth of national regional areas is anticipated.
+The area is expected to grow by 175 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 0.8% in total over the 17 years.

 Frequently Asked Questions - Population